Manx Cat Indoor Living Guide

 Vertical Space

 Effective care combines breed knowledge with attention to your individual animal's patterns, appetite, energy, and behavior..
-Manxs have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to Manx syndrome and arthritis.
+Manxs bring a medium build, a moderate shedding pattern, and breed-specific health risk around Manx syndrome and arthritis — each of those shifts routine care in a different direction.

 Window Perches